by Ellen Landauer

 A calm, caring AND somewhat neutral vibe on your part takes PRESSURE off your companion.
 Virtually any dog that is a rescue already has accumulated stress, so your first job is to just provide an environment that is relaxed and safe.

-Give them the space to initiate most contact - don't IMPOSE contact on them - let them come to YOU!
+Give them the space to initiate most contact - don't IMPOSE it on them!
 Long walks in natural surroundings and just hanging out together in a fenced yard (or with pup on a long line if you don't have a fenced yard) are a good start.

 The temptation to do too much, to protectively hover over them, talk too much, or engage in lots of games and training is almost irresistable.
 This is not ideal for promoting healing on a deeper level.